 Pressure treated wood – used as the main structural elements for most decks due to the cost saving over alternative materials.
 Typically has a green tone when fresh/unweathered.
 Contains chemicals to deter rot.
 The budget solution for wooden deck boards and railings.
 Should not be stained or painted until the timber has weathered enough to lose the green tone.

 Cedar (rough) – a step up from pressure treated timber, it contains natural chemicals to deter rot and carpenter ants.
 Deck boards and railing components may need to be sanded smooth so as not to risk splinters.
 It can be stained or painted straight away.

 Cedar (clear) – has a less ‘rustic’ look with a smoother finish and usually fewer splits, etc. Generally better quality timber with a price that reflects that.
-Doesn’t need to be sanded to same extent.
-A cleaner look and basically just better all round.
+Doesn’t need to be sanded to the same extent.
+A cleaner look and basically just better all around.

 Vinyl decking – various companies have sheet vinyl products which can be installed as a waterproof decking membrane.
 Ducan is a local manufacturer based in BC.
 These products come in various thicknesses and colour options.
 Typical lifespan is 10-15 years depending on how it is cared for.
 Other waterproofing solutions exist where a system with deck boards is preferred.

 Hybrid deck solutions – it is not uncommon to mix, for example, composite decking and cedar handrails with aluminium pickets or include glass where privacy is not a factor.
 There is no reason to stick with one material as long as the colours compliment each other and you stick with a traditional or contemporary theme … Just as with any home renovation.